Predicting the phase behavior of mixtures of active spherical particles: Results

-The standard method for showing chemical equilibrium in passive systems is to measure the chemical potential in both phases, for both species.
-For a passive system, this can be done in a number of different ways depending on the exact circumstance - ranging from e.g. grand canonical simulations to thermodynamic integration~\cite{bookfrenkel}.
-However, for active systems the situation is much more complex and currently there is no well-established method to measure the chemical potential.
-To avoid this issue, we go back to more basic definitions of the chemical potential.
-In a textbook derivation of the chemical potential, one typically attaches the system in question to a large particle reservoir, and allows the particles of a given species to travel between the subsystem in question, and the particle reservoir.
-The subsystem is then in a grand-canonical ($\mu VT$) ensemble, with $\mu$ set by the chemical potential of the reservoir.
-Hence, if two systems have the same chemical potential, one must be able to connect them to the same particle reservoir, i.e. one with the same particle density.
-Here, we follow a similar procedure with our simulations.
+To this end, we perform reservoir simulations on these liquid and gas phases, with the other part of the box acting as a passive (or active) particle reservoir (see Figure \ref{resdensOVERVIEW}), as described in Section~\ref{sec:ressim}.
 Specifically, we select a binary gas and liquid that coexist, and connect them to particle reservoirs that only contain a single species.
 Note that in total we will need four simulations per coexistence point, namely: the gas in contact with a passive particle reservoir, the gas in contact with an active particle reservoir, the liquid in contact with a passive particle reservoir, and the liquid in contact with an active particle reservoir.
+This is shown in Figure \ref{resdensOVERVIEW}.
 The goal will be to determine whether the active (and passive) reservoirs associated with the coexisting phases are the same.
-If they are, then we can infer that there exists a chemical potential-like variable that governs the coexistence.
-Note that this method relies on the system being multicomponent, as for a single-component system, the reservoir and the system in this method would be by definition identical.

-To this end, we divide our simulation box into two sections, one which contains the ``bulk'' liquid or gas phase, with the other part of the box acting as a passive (or active) particle reservoir (see Figure \ref{resdens}(a-d)).
-We place a semi-permeable membrane at the division which only allows one of the two species, which we call species $R$, to pass through at no energy cost.
-For the other species, the wall is impenetrable with the wall-particle interaction given by the purely repulsive Weeks-Chandler-Andersen-like wall potential:
+If they are, then we can infer that they are in chemical equilibrium with each other.